basnijholt/unidep/example/README.md

 **How to Use**:

 - Run `pip install ./setup_py_project`.
-- This command will process the `requirements.yaml` in the specified directory (`./setup_py_project/`), installing all pip-installable dependencies and then the local project itself.
+- This command will process the `requirements.yaml` in the specified directory (`./setup_py_project/`), installing all pip-installable dependencies, including the local project itself.

 ### Installing with `unidep` from a `requirements.yaml` File